Thaerious/famous-trivia-server/doc/src/chapters/tests.rst

 Live Tests
 ^^^^^^^^^^

-The live tests simulate a game on a live index.
+The live tests simulate a game on a live server.
 A google account is needed with the appropriate game description file.
 A copy of this file can be found at */test/data/demonstration_game*.

 Start the index with custom timeouts: